TeddyDD/kakoune-selenized/CONTRIBUTING.md

 # Contributing

-Open an issue before working on non-trivial changes.
+Please open an issue before working on non-trivial changes.

 The preferred way to contribute would be through GitHub pull requests.
 Make sure to update changelog.